This guide contains options for recycling beyond the usual paper and plastic.

 Reusable bags often get thrown out when they become tattered and worn.
 Send your bags to Chicobag

 instead (click on Zero Waste Program)!
 They'll be given to low income families or recycled through partnerships with artists, crafters, and nonprofits.

-HS collects electronics (and household hazardous waste) once a year during Earth Week (the week containing April 22nd).
+EHS collects electronics (and household hazardous waste) once a year during Earth Week (the week containing April 22nd).

 Municipal programs are usually for residents only, whereas private recycling options (Best Buy, Staples) are open to all.

 HHW includes all types of household chemicals (cleaners,

 pesticides) and products containing hazardous materials (smoke alarms,

 batteries).
 These items should never be placed in household trash or recycling